qupath/qupath-docs/docs/deep/wsinfer.md

 The [WSInfer QuPath extension](https://github.com/qupath/qupath-extension-wsinfer/) makes it possible to do patch-based deep learning inference for digital pathology, without any need for scripting.

-It's a collaboration between the QuPath group (the extension) and Stony Brook University ([WSInfer](https://wsinfer.readthedocs.io/en/latest/)).
+It's a collaboration between Stony Brook University ([WSInfer](https://wsinfer.readthedocs.io/en/latest/)) and the QuPath group (the [extension](https://github.com/qupath/qupath-extension-wsinfer/) that brings WSInfer models to QuPath).

 :::{admonition} Cite the paper!
 :class: warning